semgrep/bento/SGREP-README.md

-## Usage
+## Usage in Bento

-Bento, r2c’s program analysis toolkit, has a suite of tools and checks it runs by default: **sgrep is not enabled by default**.
+[Bento](http://bento.dev/) has a suite of tools and checks it runs by default: **sgrep is not currently enabled by default**.
 You can run sgrep independently with the following command:

 ```
 `$ bento check -t r2c.sgrep`